friendly-bits/geoip-shell/README.md

 - Default source for ip lists is RIPE, which allows to avoid dependency on non-official 3rd parties.
 - With nftables, utilizes nftables atomic rules replacement to make the interaction with the system firewall fault-tolerant and to completely eliminate time when geoip is disabled during an automatic update.
 - All scripts perform extensive error detection and handling.
+- All user input is validated to reduce the chance of accidental mistakes.
 - Verifies firewall rules coherence after each action.
-- Automatic backup of geoip-shell state (optional, enabled by default).
+- Automatic backup of geoip-shell state (optional, enabled by default except on OpenWrt).
-- Automatic recovery of geoip-shell state after a reboot (a.k.a persistence) or in case of unexpected errors.
+- Automatic recovery of geoip-shell firewall rules after a reboot (a.k.a persistence) or in case of unexpected errors.
-- During installation, you can specify trusted ip addresses anywhere on the Internet which will bypass geoip blocking to make it easier to regain access to the machine if something goes wrong.
+- During initial setup, you can specify trusted ip addresses anywhere on the Internet which will bypass geoip blocking to make it easier to regain access to the machine if something goes wrong.
+You can change this setting after installation if you want to.
 </details>

 ### **Efficiency**: